Custom Contract Automation Software

 • Is your team missing contract renewal windows or obligation deadlines because that information lives in email inboxes and shared drives?

-RaftLabs builds contract automation software for businesses in the US, UK, and Australia.
-Template drafting, approval routing, e-signature, and obligation tracking.
-NDAs and MSAs that took weeks reach signature in under 24 hours.
-Delivered in 8 to 14 weeks at fixed price.
+RaftLabs builds custom contract automation software for teams across the US, UK, Europe, Canada, and the UAE.
+It covers template drafting, clause libraries, approval routing, e-signature, and post-signature obligation tracking, and is built to move standard NDAs and MSAs from weeks to same-day signature.
+A validated v1 launches in 8 to 14 weeks at a fixed price.

 Trusted by